-Keep Produce Fresh Longer with These 10 Tricks
+Keep Produce Fresh Longer With These 10 Tricks

 I love to stock up on produce whenever I’m at Costco.
-But I get so mad at myself when I end up throwing half of it away because it goes bad before I have a chance to eat it!
+But I get so mad at myself when I throw half of it away because it goes bad before I have a chance to eat it!

-If you want to learn how to make your produce last as long as possible keep reading!
+If you want to learn how to make your produce last as long as possible, keep reading!

-How to Make produce last longer
+How to Make Produce Last Longer

-1 | Use liners in your produce drawers
+1 | Use Liners in your Produce Drawers

-They allow air to circulate throughout the drawer to prevent produce from rotting or spoiling.
+They allow air to circulate throughout the drawer, preventing produce from rotting or spoiling.
 You can buy a pack of 4 on Amazon for pretty cheap!

 There are some fruits and vegetables that should never be stored together.
 Certain kinds of produce create high amounts of ethylene gas.
 Ethylene gas causes fruits and veggies to ripen faster.

 4 | Reduce Ethylene Gas